 Elizabeth NgonziAdjunct Instructor

-She has been quoted and/or featured by Black Enterprise Magazine, CCTV America, CNBC, Crain’s NY Business, Forbes Woman, MarketWatch, NPR, The Chicago Tribune, The New York Times, and The Washington Post.
+She has been quoted in or featured by Black Enterprise Magazine, CCTV America, CNBC, Crain’s NY Business, Forbes Woman, MarketWatch, NPR, South Africa Broadcasting Corporation (SABC) News, The

 Examine how technology and the Internet are changing fundraising practices and how to apply these tools successfully at your nonprofit.